DiffSpectra: Molecular Structure Elucidation from Spectra using Diffusion Models: Abstract

 \section{Abstract}

-{ Molecular structure elucidation from spectra is a foundational problem in chemistry, with profound implications for compound identification, synthesis, and drug development.
-Traditional methods rely heavily on expert interpretation and lack scalability.
-Pioneering machine learning methods have introduced retrieval-based strategies, but their reliance on finite libraries limits generalization to novel molecules.
-Generative models offer a promising alternative, yet most adopt autoregressive SMILES-based architectures that overlook 3D geometry and struggle to integrate diverse spectral modalities.
-In this work, we present \themodel, a generative framework that directly infers both 2D and 3D molecular structures from multi-modal spectral data using diffusion models. \themodel formulates structure elucidation as a conditional generation process.
-Its denoising network is parameterized by Diffusion Molecule Transformer, an SE(3)-equivariant architecture that integrates topological and geometric information.
-Conditioning is provided by SpecFormer, a transformer-based spectral encoder that captures intra- and inter-spectral dependencies from multi-modal spectra.
-Extensive experiments demonstrate that \themodel achieves high accuracy in structure elucidation, recovering exact structures with 16.01\% top-1 accuracy and 96.86\% top-20 accuracy through sampling.
-The model benefits significantly from 3D geometric modeling, SpecFormer pre-training, and multi-modal conditioning.
-These results highlight the effectiveness of spectrum-conditioned diffusion modeling in addressing the challenge of molecular structure elucidation.
-To our knowledge, \themodel is the first framework to unify multi-modal spectral reasoning and joint 2D/3D generative modeling for de novo molecular structure elucidation. }
+{ Molecular structure elucidation from spectra is a fundamental challenge in molecular science.
+Conventional approaches rely heavily on expert interpretation and lack scalability, while retrieval-based machine learning approaches remain constrained by limited reference libraries.
+Generative models offer a promising alternative, yet most adopt autoregressive architectures that overlook 3D geometry and struggle to integrate diverse spectral modalities.
+In this work, we present DiffSpectra, a generative framework that formulates molecular structure elucidation as a conditional generation process, directly inferring 2D and 3D molecular structures from multi-modal spectra using diffusion models.
+Its denoising network is parameterized by the Diffusion Molecule Transformer, an SE(3)-equivariant architecture for geometric modeling, conditioned by SpecFormer, a Transformer-based spectral encoder capturing multi-modal spectral dependencies.
+Extensive experiments demonstrate that DiffSpectra accurately elucidates molecular structures, achieving 40.76\% top-1 and 99.49\% top-10 accuracy.
+Its performance benefits substantially from 3D geometric modeling, SpecFormer pre-training, and multi-modal conditioning.
+To our knowledge, DiffSpectra is the first framework that unifies multi-modal spectral reasoning and joint 2D/3D generative modeling for de novo molecular structure elucidation. }